Justin-Kwan/bit-image/readme.md

 }'
 ```

-Our list of images will be returned in a summarized format, with a generated view link for each one.
-We can click on these links to view our images!
+A list of images will be returned in a summarized format, with a generated view link for each one.
+You can click on the links to view your images!
 Note that these image view links will expire after 1 hour.

 Example Response